 Before you get out your soap and water, you want to get the initial layer of dust off your baseboards.
 If you haven’t cleaned your baseboards in a while, there’s probably a solid layer of dust from sweeping and general day-to-day activity.

 Just run it along the top and bottom of the baseboard and your cleaning will be much easier.
 If you don’t have a vacuum, you can also use a duster for this.
-You can also just use a broom to sweep along the edges of the baseboard.
+You can also just use a broom to sweep along the edges of the baseboard as a way to clean.

 The brush attachment of a vacuum cleaner gets the first layer of dust up in no time.